Great Koala National Park: History

 The original ideas leading to this proposal were formulated in 2010.
-Ecologists were alarmed by declining koala populations so they commissioned a survey.
+A survey was commissioned, due to alarm surrounding declining koala populations.
 Former national parks officer Ashley Love has been credited by the government and conservation groups with developing early iterations of the proposal.
-When Luke Foley was shadow environment minister in 2014, he came across this proposal and was intrigued by it so he developed this policy when he subsequently became Labor leader in 2015.
+Luke Foley, as shadow environment minister in 2014, came across this proposal, and developed the subsequent policy when he subsequently became Labor leader in 2015.
 Foley was inspired by the giant panda reserves in China.

-In January 2015, Foley announced a plan to create a Great Koala National Park and hold a koala summit during that year's state election campaign.
-They were not elected to government so the plan did not commence.
+In January 2015, Foley announced a plan to create a Great Koala National Park and hold a koala summit during that year's unsuccessful state election campaign.

-The plan was proposed again in 2019 during that year's state election campaign by the Labor Party under then leader Michael Daley, this plan did not progress as the party were not elected to government.
+The plan was proposed again in 2019 during that year's state election campaign by the Labor Party under then leader Michael Daley; the proposal did not progress as the party were not elected to government.

 The current iteration of the Great Koala National Park was proposed again by the New South Wales Labor Party during the 2023 state election campaign in addition to a koala summit that would formulate a strategy to revitalise the species.
 The Labor Party was elected to government with Chris Minns as premier and Penny Sharpe as environment minister so planning for the new national park commenced.

 The decision to enact this proposal was accelerated due to Essential Energy phasing out the use of wood in its power pole infrastructure.

-Planning for the new national park was funded in the 2023 state budget with the state government investing a further $66 million to kick-start the project.
+Planning for the new national park was funded in the 2023 state budget with the state government investing $80 million to kick-start the project.
 Logging in the proposed area has ceased from 8 September following the government's announcement of the park's proposed boundaries.
 The state government is also considering leveraging the powers of the federal government to utilise their carbon credits scheme for this project.
 Legislation will be required for the formalisation of its boundaries.

+Upon announcement of the park, $60 million was allocated to the project via the National Parks and Wildlife Service along with $6 million of funding for small businesses and the community in the state's north coast to prepare for the park, the NSW Government also announced a comprehensive support package for workers and the industry that is similar to JobKeeper during the COVID-19 pandemic.

+In May 2026, Sharpe stated that the government planned to legislate the park's boundaries in late-2026.
+At this time, work was underway to expand the capacity of firefighting services near the park and Aboriginal cultural heritage rangers were being appointed.

+The carbon credit scheme for the national park was approved in June 2026.

+In September 2026, Sharpe said that legislation to establish the park would be introduced to Parliament as soon as possible after the Clean Energy Regulator approves the project.